FlorianPoirier/large_scale_data_management/README.md

 ## Results

-We decided to make 3 runs for each node in order to have a accurate benchmark possible for the page_links_en.nt.bz2 file.
+We decided to make 3 runs for each node in order to have an accurate benchmark for the page_links_en.nt.bz2 file.

-In the following table, we have the results for small_page_links.nt data file and page_links_en.nt.bz2 (with and without partitionning).
+In the following table, we have results for small_page_links.nt data file and page_links_en.nt.bz2 (with and without partitionning).

 ![](result/results.png)